richiksc/mlx-benchmarks/README.md

 PyTorch GPU spent significantly more time on the CPU while training and had lower GPU utilization, meaning it could not make full use of the M1's GPU, likely due to data movement overhead or lack of optimization.
 It also had more spikes in epoch time, perhaps due to PyTorch performing some form of garbage collection on previously moved minibatches of data.

 When it comes to inference, MLX makes modest gains over PyTorch on the CPU.
 However, with inference, the M1 GPU is able to deliver noticeable performance gains over the CPU.
 With MLX, inference throughput was ~1.5x the CPU, but PyTorch on the GPU blew both MLX GPU and PyTorch CPU out of the water, with 3.6x the throughput of PyTorch CPU and 2.1x the throughput of MLX GPU.
 However, this does not take into account data movement, as the test dataset is not batched for inference and inference is performed on all 10k images at once.
 Therefore, the test dataset is moved once before the inference loop.

+In general, larger data batches and larger models scale better to take advantage of performance boosts by utilizing the GPU or using MLX over PyTorch.

+[Oliver Wehren's blog post](https://owehrens.com/whisper-nvidia-rtx-4090-vs-m1pro-with-mlx/) reports that large models like OpenAI Whisper train much faster on MLX GPU compared to PyTorch on large GPUs like the M1 Pro, M3 Max, and M3 Ultra.

 #### Potential improvements